Why choose this course

-Throughout the academic year, you’ll also take one of two year-long optional integrative modules, worth 60 credits each: the ‘Capstone Project’ (12 months) or the ‘Capstone Project with Placement’ (15 months).
+Throughout the academic year, you’ll also take one of two year-long optional integrative modules, worth 60 credits each.
 Both these modules require the completion of a major applied research project and include a taught element in Semester 1, one-to-one supervision in Semester 2 and through to the completion of the research project.

 With the exception of the ‘Capstone Project’ modules, all modules are block-taught to enable a more immersive learning experience and increase the flexibility of study, including the opportunity to study abroad.

 Overall, this course consists of:

 - Four compulsory foundation modules in Semester 1, worth 15 credits each (you must take all four)

 - Four optional advanced modules in Semester 2, worth 15 credits each (you’ll choose three of these)